Vectrus (NYSE:VEC) Updates FY 2021 Earnings Guidance

+Vectrus (NYSE:VEC) last released its quarterly earnings results on Tuesday, November 9th.
+The business services provider reported $1.15 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.06 by $0.09.
+The firm had revenue of $459.41 million for the quarter, compared to the consensus estimate of $434.00 million.
+Vectrus had a return on equity of 18.45% and a net margin of 3.20%.
+During the same period last year, the business posted $0.89 EPS.
+Sell-side analysts expect that Vectrus will post 4.99 earnings per share for the current year.

-In other news, SVP Kevin A. Leonard sold 11,898 shares of the stock in a transaction that occurred on Monday, November 15th.
+In other news, SVP David Hathaway sold 4,026 shares of Vectrus stock in a transaction dated Monday, November 22nd.
+The stock was sold at an average price of $47.64, for a total value of $191,798.64.
+The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Also, SVP Kevin A. Leonard sold 11,898 shares of the business’s stock in a transaction that occurred on Monday, November 15th.
 The stock was sold at an average price of $48.67, for a total value of $579,075.66.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, SVP David Hathaway sold 4,026 shares of the stock in a transaction that occurred on Monday, November 22nd.
-The stock was sold at an average price of $47.64, for a total value of $191,798.64.
 The disclosure for this sale can be found here.
-3.20% of the stock is currently owned by corporate insiders.
+3.20% of the stock is owned by company insiders.

-Several institutional investors and hedge funds have recently modified their holdings of VEC.
-Morgan Stanley increased its position in shares of Vectrus by 19.3% during the third quarter.
-Morgan Stanley now owns 94,578 shares of the business services provider’s stock valued at $4,755,000 after acquiring an additional 15,304 shares during the last quarter.
-Royal Bank of Canada increased its position in shares of Vectrus by 4.3% during the third quarter.
-Royal Bank of Canada now owns 11,550 shares of the business services provider’s stock valued at $580,000 after acquiring an additional 471 shares during the last quarter.
-UBS Group AG increased its position in shares of Vectrus by 104.6% during the third quarter.
-UBS Group AG now owns 1,753 shares of the business services provider’s stock valued at $88,000 after acquiring an additional 896 shares during the last quarter.
-Finally, Bank of New York Mellon Corp increased its position in shares of Vectrus by 4.9% during the third quarter.
-Bank of New York Mellon Corp now owns 57,270 shares of the business services provider’s stock valued at $2,881,000 after acquiring an additional 2,693 shares during the last quarter.
-89.76% of the stock is owned by institutional investors.
+A number of hedge funds and other institutional investors have recently modified their holdings of VEC.
+Morgan Stanley boosted its position in shares of Vectrus by 19.3% during the third quarter.
+Morgan Stanley now owns 94,578 shares of the business services provider’s stock valued at $4,755,000 after buying an additional 15,304 shares during the period.
+Bank of New York Mellon Corp boosted its position in shares of Vectrus by 4.9% during the third quarter.
+Bank of New York Mellon Corp now owns 57,270 shares of the business services provider’s stock valued at $2,881,000 after buying an additional 2,693 shares during the period.
+UBS Group AG boosted its position in shares of Vectrus by 104.6% during the third quarter.
+UBS Group AG now owns 1,753 shares of the business services provider’s stock valued at $88,000 after buying an additional 896 shares during the period.
+Finally, Royal Bank of Canada boosted its position in shares of Vectrus by 4.3% during the third quarter.
+Royal Bank of Canada now owns 11,550 shares of the business services provider’s stock valued at $580,000 after buying an additional 471 shares during the period.
+89.76% of the stock is currently owned by institutional investors.

 Vectrus Company Profile